thiagoschnell/webappapi/README.md

 <h3>SDK Location</h3>
 Please follow the below steps:

-    Go to your WebApp Api Project then go to the android directory and open the following file:
+    Go to Android Studio and open WebApp Api Project then go to the android directory and open the following file:

     local.properties